kloppi417/literally-godtier-documentation/syntax.md

 * `input() -> str` - accepts user input and returns it
 * `print(str s)` - prints the parameter `s` to the console

-As of right now, the stdio package cheats in how it works.
+Unlike all other packages, `stdio` does not require you to write `stdio.` before calling a function from the package.
+This is because as of right now, the stdio package cheats in how it works.
 HLBF variables actually exist in Brainfuck memory, rather than solely existing in the compiler's memory, and everything to do with variables, such as copying one variable to another, uses this memory actually stored in Brainfuck.
 However, when printing a variable with stdio, the compiler pre-computes the value that needs to be outputted, rather than using the Brainfuck variable memory.

 #### Math